OVERVIEW: For a PowerPoint overview of the PCL, click here for the PDF.

 In November 2002 Portland voter approval created the Children's Levy; six years later in Fall 2008, the city electorate overwhelmingly renewed the Levy for another five years.
 In May 2013, Portland again voted in favor of a five-year Levy renewal, this time by a 74-percent margin.
-The Levy supports progams in Early Childhood, After School, Mentoring, Child Abuse Prevention/Intervention and Foster Care.
+The Levy supports progams in Early Childhood, After School, Mentoring, Child Abuse Prevention/Intervention and Foster Care and child hunger relief.

 The Levy is a city of Portland program that will generates $12 million annually in fiscal year 2015-16 through a property tax of $0.4026 per $1,000 assessed valuation, or about $60 a year for a home with an assessed value of $150,000.